-Net change in unrealized loss included in earnings related to investments still held at reporting date, September 30, 2012 and 2011, was approximately \$1.4 million and \$0.2 million, respectively.
+Net change in unrealized loss related to investments still held as of September 30, 2013 and 2012, was approximately \$8.9 million and \$1.4 million, respectively.

 Purchases and other adjustments to cost include purchases of new investments at cost, effects of refinancing/restructuring, accretion/amortization of income from discount/premium on debt securities, and PIK.